Isabel-S/cs198-sl-helper/README.md

 * download the "offline" branch
 * follow steps to set up mongod: https://web.stanford.edu/class/cs193x/mongodb.html
 * run 'npm install' and 'npm start'
+* optional: there are two data files (output.js, output2.js) that you can pre-load using these instructions (https://docs.google.com/document/d/1Witc84ObQprENAymo5mXoyjfHXOEn5CDOB8uSSHKkaI/edit)
-There is a 500mb limit so please don't try to upload images too large of a size.
+There is a ~300mb limit so please don't try to upload images too large of a size.
 I also have some pre mongodb stuff that should be there.

 Features
 --------